Teacher Education Assistance for College and Higher Education (TEACH Grant)

 - Meet the Expected Family Contribution (EFC) range;

-The maximum annual SUG award is up to tuition/fee, SUG does not cover additional campus charges.
+The maximum annual SUG award is up to tuition/fee; SUG does not cover additional campus charges.
 Any state resident who applies for financial aid will automatically be considered for this program.
 SUG funding is limited and based on the availability of funding at time of review of a student’s financial aid record.
-You may not receive SUG if you are receiving another type of aid that pays your tuition fee costs.
+Students may not receive SUG if they receive another type of scholarship, fee waiver, or grant that pays for tuition fees.

 Middle Class Scholarship (MCS)

-The Middle Class Scholarship is a program that provides undergraduate students, and teaching credential students, with family incomes and assets up to $171,000, a scholarship to attend University of California (UC) or California State University (CSU) campuses.
+The Middle Class Scholarship is a program that provides undergraduate students, and teaching credential students, with maximum annual household incomes and assets of $177,000, a scholarship to attend University of California (UC) or California State University (CSU) campuses.
 If you are selected to receive the MCS, you will be notified by the Student Aid Commission.

 MCS scholarshops are not set amounts and may vary by student and institution.
 The award is determined after you are awarded any Federal Aid, State Aid and Institutional Aid for which you are eligible.
 The final award amount will also be based on the number of students eligible for the MCS statewide and the funding allocated by the State Budget.
 To apply, complete a Free Application for Federal Student Aid (FAFSA®) or the California Dream Act Application.